-- The IEEE 1394a/b connectors are different colors; one connector is blue, the other connector is pink. - The +12 V DC power on the IEEE 1394a/b connectors is fused. - Each IEEE 1394a/b connector provides one IEEE 1394a/b port.
+- The IEEE 1394a connector is blue. - The +12 V DC power on the IEEE 1394a connector is fused. - The IEEE 1394a connector provides one IEEE 1394a port.

 2.8 Jumper Block

 Do not move the jumper with the power on.
 Always turn off the power and unplug the power cord from the computer before changing a jumper setting.
 Otherwise, the board could be damaged.